KDE/documentation-develop-kde-org/content/hig/components/editing/tree.md

 Tree view allows users to view and interact with objects arranged in hierarchical mode.
 Users can make single selections or multiple selections.
-Objects containing data are called *leaf nodes* and objects contianing sub-objects are called *container nodes*.
+Objects containing data are called *leaf nodes* and objects containing sub-objects are called *container nodes*.
 The top-most container node is called the *root node*.

 ![TreeView.png](/hig/TreeView.png)